 Millions of people in the world around you have ingested mental poison.
-Their damaged minds are strangled by bitterness, hopelessness, and negativity.
+Their minds are damaged by bitterness, hopelessness and negativity.
 These poor people have been saturated with the worldly propaganda of victim culture.

 Here’s how these people think: Everyone is out to get me.
 I don’t have the resources or the talent to succeed.
 I have no control over my life because society is rigged against me.
 If I can’t be happy, then no one else should be allowed to be happy either.

-This victim mindset is at the core of destructive ideologies like socialism, communism, and Marxism.
-This tyrannical form of government is responsible for the deaths of over 100 million people.
+This victim mindset is at the core of destructive ideologies like socialism, communism and Marxism.
+This tyrannical form of government is responsible for the deaths of over 100 million people in the 20th century alone.
 Fake victims create real victims.

 We may look at the victim culture around us and shake our heads in disgust, but it is easy for anyone to become a fake victim.
 Your Bible says that most of us have to overcome this crippling mindset.
 Most of us have allowed worldly victim culture to rub off on us in some way.